dfeagans/Reference-Files/Configs/DesktopConfig.md

 ### Emacs Key-Bindings ###
 Xkeymacs (Emacs keybindings for Windows): [downloaded here](http://www.cam.hi-ho.ne.jp/oishi/indexen.html).

-Here's the exported configuration](xkeymacsConfig.reg).
+Here's the [exported configuration](xkeymacsConfig.reg).
 It has navigation commands, delete/backspace on the home-row, new-line C-j, and kill/yank stuff.
 Make sure to add C-o as well.
 It's the useful insert newline before current one.

 Also, use the keyboard map tool (I believe referenced in the starting pages of Startup Class) to switch the left-Control and Caps Lock keys.
 Prevents emacs pinky.
 It's also possible to use the below regedit hack:
 ```